bytebane/PharmUday/README.md

 ## 🐳 Docker-based Development & Production

-You can run PharmPilot in Docker containers for both development and production using the provided `Dockerfile` and `docker-compose.yml`.
+You can run PharmUday in Docker containers for both development and production using the provided `Dockerfile` and `docker-compose.yml`.

 ### 1. **Docker-based Development**